Probate Real Estate Attorneys in Pearland Protecting Your Investments

 - Taxes or debts attached to the property

 - State of the home and whether any urgent work needs to be completed

 - State and local laws that might hinder the probate process

-A probate attorney with The Hatchett Law Firm can help you plan your estate to avoid lengthy real estate probate cases or defend you in estate litigation and real estate disputes.
+A probate attorney with The Hatchett Law Firm, PLLC can help you with estate litigation and real estate disputes.

 How Do I Avoid Probate?

 A will is a helpful tool for protecting your assets.
 Alone, however, it will not prevent your property or estate from the probate process, which can be lengthy and costly.
 A court must authenticate a will in order to disseminate money, property, and personal belongings.

 Save your family time, extra heartache, and money by putting your assets, including your real estate investments and properties, into a trust.
 Alternatively, owning a property with a surviving person in joint ownership will ensure your property is passed on to this person.